The Benefits of Turmeric or Haldi

 In Asthma & Cough

 - Roast turmeric and grind.
-Take 1/2 tsp of this turmeric powder and mix with 1 tsp honey.
+Take 1/2 tsp of this turmeric powder and mix with 1 tsp of honey.
 Lick twice a day.

 - Boil 1 tsp turmeric powder in a cup of milk.
 Drink hot.